A graph generation pipeline for critical infrastructures based on heuristics, images and depth data

 \subsection{Hydraulic system 1}

 Hydraulic system 1 consists of one tank, one pump, one valve and one sprinkler as well as three T-fittings as displayed in the ground truth graph in Figure~\ref{fig:10} (\textbf{A}).
-Figure~\ref{fig:10} (\textbf{B}) shows the graph predicted by the pipeline detailed in Section~\ref{sec:pipeline}.
+Figure~\ref{fig:10} (\textbf{B}) shows the graph predicted by the pipeline detailed in Section~\ref{sec:pipeline} with errors indicated by red edges.
 The overall shape of the graphs is almost identical.
 The three T-fittings (displayed as 'PipeCrossing') are present in both graphs and the graph starts with a tank on one end, followed by the pump and valve and pipe elements in between each of the non-pipe objects.
 Solely the sprinkler is not included.
-However, this is not a shortcoming of the pipeline itself but rather the sprinklers are too small in the images of the specific data set to be detected by the fine-tuned YOLOv8 model \citep{redmon2016}.
-Although many of the pipe elements are detected and added to the graph correctly, some pipe elements that are separate in the ground truth graph are combined as one element in the predicted graph.
-This is the case for pipe elements between the tank and the pump and between the valve and where the sprinkler should be.
-This is shown more clearly in Figure~\ref{fig:12} (\textbf{A}) by the greenish yellow pipe parallel to the y-axis at ground level at (-928, 818) and the greenish yellow pipe parallel to the y-axis at ceiling level at (-922, 820), respectively.
-Both pipes combine a straight pipe and a 90 degree bent in one pipe object.
-Moreover, the plot shows that the tank (pink object at (-928, 817)) is approximated in the correct location but is not detected entirely missing a significant part towards the x-axis.
-Lastly, comparing the graphs in Figure~\ref{fig:10} shows that the positions of the T-fittings between the pump and the valve are slightly off.
+However, this is not a shortcoming of the pipeline itself but rather the sprinklers in the images of the specific data set are too small to be detected by the fine-tuned YOLOv8 model \citep{redmon2016}.
+The graph edit distance \cite{gao2010} using a cost of 1 for deletion and insertion and a cost of 2 for substitution equates to 4.
+This indicates a high similarity between the ground truth and the prediction.
+Figure~\ref{fig:12} (\textbf{A}) shows some errors in the prediction of the individual pipe objects.
+Particularly, there are instances where two subsequent pipe objects are falsely predicted as one pipe object: The gold pipe parallel to the y-axis at ground level at (-924, 819) and the olive pipe parallel to the y-axis at ceiling level at (-922, 820), respectively.
+Both pipes combine a straight pipe and a 90° bent in one pipe object.
+Moreover, the plot shows that the tank (bright green object at (-928, 817)) is approximated in the correct location but is not detected entirely missing a significant part towards the x-axis.
+Lastly, a pipe object at ceiling level at (-924, 819) is partly missing.
+Implications of these error and mitigation are discussed in Section~\ref{sec:discussion}.